 Students may appeal their probation or disqualification by petitioning the Academic Disqualification and Reinstatement Review Committee after the programmatic appeal process has been exhausted.
 The student should begin the appeal process by consulting with the graduate advisor.
 The appeal, in writing to the Associate Dean of Graduate Studies & Research, should contain a description of actions by the department contrary to departmental or university policy or an explanation of extenuating circumstances that led to the action.
 The student must present documentation, for example, physician's letters, police reports, and/or transcripts, that the circumstances were beyond his or her control, that they disrupted previously satisfactory scholastic performance, and that they no longer affect the student's academic work.
-For disqualifications, a Graduate Petition for Reinstatement is required.

-The Academic Disqualification and Reinstatement Review Committee will in turn make a recommendation to the Associate Vice President of Graduate Studies & Research to confirm or rescind the probation or disqualification.
+The Associate Dean of Graduate Studies & Research has the authority to deny further appeal on the basis of reasonable grounds for appeal.
+If grounds exist, a subcommittee of the Academic Disqualification and Reinstatement Review Committee will in turn hold a formal hearing to confirm or rescind the probation or disqualification.

-Reinstatement - Disqualification - Graduate
+Reinstatement - Disgualification - Graduate